vfarah-if/NodeTestKit/README.md

 - There should be a vscode for setting vscode with prettier, add extension

-- This is how I set this up this project ready for you tp hit the ground running.
+- This is how I set this up this project ready for you to hit the ground running

   - `pnpm` is fast and disk-efficient